stevenwdv/fathom-shadow/docs/training.rst

 5. Go to 3, making sure to re-vectorize if you have added or changed rules.
 6. Once *validation accuracy* is sufficient, copy the coefficients into your ruleset, and use the :command:`fathom-test` tool on a fresh set of vectorized *testing* samples.
 This is your *testing accuracy* and should reflect real-world performance, assuming your sample size is large and representative enough.
 The computed 95% confidence intervals should help you decide the former.
 7. If testing accuracy is too low, imbibe the testing pages into your training corpus, and go back to step 3.
 As typical in supervised learning systems, testing samples should be considered "burned" once they are measured against a single time, as otherwise you are effectively training against them.
 Samples are precious.
 8. If testing accuracy is sufficient, you're done!
-Copy the ruleset and coefficients out of fathom-trainees into your finished product, and ship it.
+Make sure the latest ruleset and coefficients are in your finished product, and ship it.